 Aftercare for Opioid Addiction Treatment: Options for Ongoing Support

-According to the New England Journal of Medicine, approximately 3 million people in the U.S. and 16 million individuals around the world have a current or past clinical diagnosis of opioid use disorder, or opioid addiction.1 Because opioid use disorder is a chronic condition with similar relapse rates to hypertension and diabetes, aftercare and maintenance treatments are crucial for lifelong recovery.
-Aftercare for opioid addiction refers to any type of ongoing care and support and may include counseling, peer support, and medication-assisted treatment, as well as residential stays in sober living homes.1,2
+According to SAMHSA, over 4.8 million people in the U.S. aged 12+ had an opioid use disorder diagnosis in 2024.1 For these millions of people, opioid use disorder is a chronic condition with similar relapse rates to hypertension and diabetes.
+As such, aftercare and maintenance treatments are crucial for lifelong recovery.
+Aftercare for opioid addiction refers to any type of ongoing care and may include counseling, peer support, and medication-assisted treatment (MAT), as well as residential stays in sober living homes.1,2

 What is Aftercare for Opioid Addiction Treatment?